akikanellis/authenticator/README.md

 boolean valid = authenticator.isPasswordValid("user-id", password);
 ```

-A password is valid for 30 seconds from its creation.
+The User ID can be any non-empty `String`.
+Each generated password is a 6-digit integer and is valid for 30 seconds from its creation.

 ###Examples module
-In the [examples module](examples) you can find an interactive terminal-based example based for the Authenticator library.
+In the [examples module](examples) you can find an interactive terminal-based example for the Authenticator library.

 ###Scripts
 If you want to build the whole project, run all the tests and the code analysis tools then run the file: